-Under our out-licensing arrangement with Bellerophon, Bellerophon is obligated to use commercially reasonable efforts to complete clinical development of, and to commercialize, BL-1040 or a product related thereto.
+In 2009, we entered into an out-licensing arrangement with Bellerophon (formerly known as "Ikaria Development Subsidiary One LLC") with regard to BL-1040, which we amended in January 2015.
+Under this arrangement, Bellerophon is obligated to use commercially reasonable efforts to complete clinical development of, and to commercialize, BL-1040 or a product related thereto.
 To date, we have received \$17.0 million from Bellerophon, and we are entitled to receive up to an additional \$265.5 million from Bellerophon upon achievement of certain development, regulatory, and commercial milestones.
 In addition, we are entitled to receive from Bellerophon royalties from net sales of any product developed under the arrangement.
+Pursuant to the January 2015 amendment, a certain milestone and related payments have been adjusted, but the total potential milestone payments to be paid to us under the license agreement remain the same.
 We believe that Bellerophon has financial resources sufficient to meet its contractual obligations under its agreement with us.